Ortach-kun/spanish-quiz/README.md

 # Spanish Quiz Web Application

 A web-based Spanish quiz application with 37 multiple-choice questions to test your knowledge of Spanish grammar and vocabulary.
-All questions and answers include Turkish translations to help Turkish speakers learn Spanish.

 ## Features

 - 37 multiple-choice questions covering Spanish verb conjugations, gustar expressions, and vocabulary
-- Bilingual content with both Spanish and Turkish translations
 - Background music that plays while using the application (with toggle control)
 - Immediate feedback for correct and incorrect answers
 - Score tracking at the end of the quiz